RedApparat/Fotoapparat/README.md

 // Asynchronously saves photo to file photoResult.saveToFile(someFile)

-// Asynchronously converts photo to bitmap and returns result on main thread photoResult
+// Asynchronously converts photo to bitmap and returns the result on the main thread photoResult
     .toBitmap()
     .whenAvailable { bitmapPhoto ->